NadaAdem/Dynamic-Webpage_Javascript/README.md

 ## Summary
-website is well desgin and easy to use but one drawback of website is  that users would find it easy if there is button that  says "Filter". beacuse the current desgin  is hard  to know if table have been updated.
+website is well desgin and easy to use but one drawback of website is  that users would find it easy if there is button that  says "Filter". because the current desgin  is hard  to know if table have been updated.

 ### Recommendations for Improvement
 -  Minimum row of table by 10 rows and Create button which help  user to scroll to other page , if there are  many data in table  instead of scroll down which is  difficult.
-- Create sorting button for date or cilty by  Ascending/Descending .
+- Create sorting button for date or city by  Ascending/Descending .